 Before setting up a batch of interviews, make sure that the candidates that you are looking at are available for the date of your wedding.
 Having a good personal rapport with your photographer is an important part of building trust and the ability to relay exactly what your needs are.
 Having a great connection to your photographer can also make your day a lot more enjoyable for everyone.
 Make sure that all of your candidates show up with a full and varied portfolio to display.

 When using a larger company, it is important to pin down which photographer will be attending your wedding if more than one works for the company.
 Find out if it is just one person or if there will be more than one shooter or an assistant there as well.
 Ask if there is a backup shooter that is booked in case anything goes wrong with your original photographer, just in case.

 The range of cost for your wedding photographer can be wide and depends mostly on your needs.
+If you are having a small intimate wedding you may only want a few formal photos taken, or you may be going big and want a wedding photographer Dubai-style with multiple photographers over a few days.
 Make sure to work within your budget and be sure to know what the standard contract includes and what things will be extra.
 If you want the photographer for the full day, the weekend or just for the ceremony, these things will always impact the price.

 Know What to Expect from Post-Production

 Most proofs should be ready for viewing within 6 – 8 weeks.
 Decide in advance how many copies of main photos, high or low-resolution finish, special effects and retouching options you are thinking of adding, to be able to get an accurate pricing list.
 It is important to know whether you can make prints yourself or if the photographer will retain the rights to your proofs for future copies.